-When a Snapchat account has been compromised (also known as 'hacked') it means that it’s been accessed by someone who is not authorized to use it.
+When a Snapchat account has been compromised (also known as “hacked”) it means that it’s been accessed by someone who isn’t authorised to use it.

 When reaching out to us, be sure to include an email address that you have access to so that you can receive a response from support.
 We will also request additional information to verify your identity, such as your username, when you lost access to your account, etc., but remember never to share your password or My Eyes Only passcode with anyone — not even us!
 A Snapchat representative will never ask you for them and we don’t need them to help you.

 How to Know if Your Account May Be Compromised or Hacked

 Your Snapchat account may be compromised or hacked if you notice suspicious behaviour such as: